Skip to main content

 All browser apps must call Ory self-service APIs at /self-service/{flow_type}/browser

-• Native applications, such as Android mobile apps or desktop applications, are not rendered in the browser.
-Since the application is not rendered in the browser, the CSRF cookie and token are not necessary.
+• Native applications, such as Android mobile apps or desktop applications, aren't rendered in the browser.
+Since the application isn't rendered in the browser, the CSRF cookie and token aren't necessary.

 info